njheb/trinketm0-itsym0-itsym4-microbian/readme.txt

 I did my work on AMD64 Ubuntu 18.04.
 This release has been tested with Raspberry pi 4 using pre-installed arm-none-eabi-* tools.
 Please follow toolchain install instructions from https://spivey.oriel.ox.ac.uk/baremetal/Appendix_B:_Software_setup

-Watch out for gpio pin numbering, having divorced the code from it's arduino variant provided pin configoration info struct.
+Watch out for gpio pin numbering, having divorced the code from it's arduino variant provided pin config struct.
 So far where necessary I have put in adhoc code to vary the port based on pin number where pins are assigned as n=(port*32)+gpio_bit.
 A proper scheme is needed.